hicapacity/foodtrucks/README.md

 from the root of the project

-To get a sample truck/tweet, please run from root/protected:
+To get a sample truck/tweet, first you must add some valid twitter accounts.
+To do this, navigaate to http://yoursite.com/site/login.
+The user accounts are configured in the protected/config/main.php file (this will move to another file).
+Once logged in, you can then manage the twitter accounts.
+Finally, after you have added some twitter accounts, please run from root/protected:

 ``./yiic queryfoodtruck``